 - 14.04 An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits. - 14.05 If an employee leaves work due to a sudden illness, the remaining shift hours will be paid at the employee's straight time hourly rate of pay. - 14.06 If the Employer requires an employee to provide a medical certificate upon their return to work, the full cost of such certificate shall be paid by the Employer.
+Late notice does not cause forfeiture of sick pay benefits. - 14.05 An employee may be required to produce proof of disabling sickness or injury in the form of a medical certificate from a qualified medical practitioner for any absence.